 THE MIRACLE OF THE LITTLE PRINCE (Netherlands 2018, Marjoleine Boonstra, DOK.panorama).
 Tibetan, Tamazight, Sami, Nahuat… The French novella „The Little Prince” has been translated into more than 300 languages.
 Poetically and insightfully, the film portrays the book’s translators and gives an insight into their sometimes indigenous languages and cultures.

-WAR OF ART (Norwegen, Deutschland 2019, Tommy Gulliksen, DOK.panorama).
+WAR OF ART (Germany, Norway 2019, Tommy Gulliksen, DOK.panorama).
 As the nuclear conflict with North Korea escalates once again in the summer of 2017, a group of international artists travel to the insular land to connect with local creatives.
 A complex film about an extraordinary cultural exchange.

-ARCHITEKTUR DER UNENDLICHKEIT – ARCHITECTURE OF INFINITY (Schweiz 2018, Christoph Schaub, BEST OF FESTS).
+ARCHITEKTUR DER UNENDLICHKEIT – ARCHITECTURE OF INFINITY (Switzerland 2018, Christoph Schaub, Best of Fests).
 “The centre is everywhere and the circumference is nowhere,” wrote Nicholas of Cusa about the universe in the 15th century.
 Churches are places that protect and liberate.
 Spiritual space, architecture, art.
 And finiteness.
 Everyone is their own architect of infinity.

-EDUARDO GALEANO VAGAMUNDO (Brasilien 2018, Felipe Nepomuceno, BEST OF FESTS).
+EDUARDO GALEANO VAGAMUNDO (Brazil 2018, Felipe Nepomuceno, Best of Fests).
 The Uruguayan writer, journalist and essayist, Eduardo Galeano, played a vital role in the historical analysis of Latin America’s dictatorships.
 In this portrait he speaks about existence and the things that give the world meaning.
 A cinematic embrace of his life’s work.